Comparing tempered and equivariant elliptic cohomology: Introduction

-In the main text of this paper, a \emph{stack} will mean a \emph{qcqs locally Noetherian nonconnective spectral Deligne--Mumford stack}, see \cite[\textsection1.4]{sag}, and a morphism of stacks will be almost of finite presentation (afp), see \cite[Df.5.1]{davidandlennart}.
-This latter restriction is a mere technical requirement to match with the big \'{e}tale site of Gepner--Meier.
+In the main text of this paper, a \emph{stack} will mean a \emph{qcqs Noetherian nonconnective spectral Deligne--Mumford stack}, see \cite[\textsection1.4]{sag}, and a morphism of stacks will be almost of finite presentation (afp); see \cite[Df.5.1]{davidandlennart}.
+These restrictions are merely technical requirements to match with the big \'{e}tale site of Gepner--Meier and play no other serious role.
 In particular, the category of stacks $\Stk$ has only afp morphisms.
 For a stack $\s$, we will write $\Shv(\s)$ for the category of étale sheaves on the \emph{big \'{e}tale site} of $\s$, following \cite[Df.5.3 \& Lm.D.4]{davidandlennart}.
 In particular, the big étale site is defined as the category of stacks of almost finite presentation over $\tau_{\geq 0}\s$.
 If $\s=\Spec \A$ is affine, we will write $\Shv(\s)=\Shv(\A)$.
-We will write $\Ab(\s)$ (resp.\ $\PreAb(\s)$) for $\Ab(\Shv(\s))$ (resp.\ $\PreAb(\Shv(\s))$) to save space as well.
 If $\FF$ is a sheaf (or [pre]abelian group object) over $\s$ and $f\colon \s'\to \s$ is a morphism of stacks, we will write $f^\ast \FF$ for the base-change of $\FF$ to an object over $\s'$.
 We also abbreviate $\CAlg(\QCoh(\s))$ to $\CAlg(\s)$.